-The remainder of this paper is organized as follows.
-In Section 2, we review the related work.
-The system model and problem formulation are described in Section 3.
-The proposed algorithm based on deep learning to generate the optimal binary offloading decisions is presented in Section 4.
-The numerical and comparison results are shown in Section 5.
-Finally, the paper is concluded in Section 6.
+The remainder of this article is organized as follows.
+In Section II, we review the related work.
+The system model and problem formulation are described in Section III.
+The proposed algorithm based on deep learning to generate the optimal binary offloading decisions is presented in Section IV.
+The numerical and comparison results are shown in Section V. Finally, this article is concluded in Section VI.

-2 RELATED WORK
+II.
+RELATED WORK

 MCC and MEC have become important solutions to satisfy the requirements of applications running on IoT devices, especially for latency-sensitive applications and those running on energy-constrained IoT devices.
-A significant number of offloading decision schemes in MCC and MEC are provided in the literature, which can be classified as follows:
+A significant number of offloading decision schemes in MCC and MEC are provided in the literature, which can be classified as follows.

-2.1 Markov-based Offloading Decisions
+A. Markov-Based Offloading Decisions

-The Markov decision process is a well-known discretetime mathematical framework applied for modeling decision making with uncertainty.
+The Markov decision process is a well-known discrete-time mathematical framework applied for modeling decision making with uncertainty.
 It models a system based on Markov chains during the time which experiences the transition from one state to another according to certain probabilistic rules.

 Numerous stochastic offloading schemes via modeling the task offloading procedure as Markov decision processes have been proposed in the literature to help them in making better offloading decisions [6].
-Several queueing models were applied in [7], [8] to mitigate the weighted sum of power usage and performance expressed in different metrics.
+Several queueing models were applied in [7] and [8] to mitigate the weighted sum of power usage and performance expressed in different metrics.
 Various offloading decision policies have been taken into account, where arriving tasks are either processed locally in the MDs or offloaded to the remote cloud via a WLAN or cellular network.
 Moreover, a Markov-based offloading strategy was developed, which solved the problem of where to offload the tasks based on an M/G/1-FCFS queue model [7].
 The offloading approach proposed in [8] supports two delayed offloading policies, a partial offloading model where jobs can leave the slow offloading to be executed locally, and a full offloading model, where jobs can be offloaded directly via the cellular network.
-Alasmari et al. [6] proposed a mobile edge offloading method based on a Markov decision process to generate offloading decisions, which used a numbering scheme (1, 2, 3) to denote executing the tasks in local devices, at the edge and cloud, respectively.
-Considering the clock frequency configuration, transmission power allocation, channel rate scheduling and offloading strategy selection, a distributed algorithm was derived in [11], where an M/M/n queue model was also used to optimize the offloading decision.
+Alasmari et al. [6] proposed a mobileedge offloading method based on a Markov decision process to generate offloading decisions, which used a numbering scheme (1, 2, and 3) to denote executing the tasks in local devices, at the edge and cloud, respectively.
+Considering the clock frequency configuration, transmission power allocation, channel rate scheduling, and offloading strategy selection, a distributed algorithm was derived in [11], where an M/M/n queue model was also used to optimize the offloading decision.

-2.2 Graph-based Offloading Decisions
+B. Graph-Based Offloading Decisions

 It is important to note that city IoT applications can be viewed as heterogeneous workflows with a different number of tasks and data flows.
-To make offloading decisions
+To make offloading decisions based on optimizing the response time or energy consumption, many research efforts have been devoted to computation partitioning in mobile computing.
+Automatic application partitioning has attracted more and more attention.